b4isty/ecommerce_udemy/README.md

 # ecommerce_udemy
-A eCommerce project practice from udemy course
+A Django eCommerce project practice from udemy course